stakater/Playbook/content/processes/alerting/chowkidar.md

     namespace: default
 ```

-More information on Xposer can be found [here](https://github.com/stakater/Chowkidar/)
+More information on Chowkidar can be found [here](https://github.com/stakater/Chowkidar/)